 Global Aeronautics Training Scholarship

 The Global Aeronautics Training Scholarship will be awarded to one person and includes tuition, books, and training at an estimated value of $5000, for the purpose of a United States Military veteran or current Servicemember transitioning to a career as an A&P mechanic.
-Training will be conducted by Global School of Aeronautics.
+Training will be conducted by at an agreed upon location provided by Global School of Aeronautics.

-Scholarship applications will be accepted from August 1 - October 1, 2021
+Scholarship applications will be accepted until October 1, 2021

 How to Apply:

 - Obtain a copy of your DD 214 (Discharged Veterans) or ORB/ERB (Current Servicemembers)

 - Please ensure social security numbers are removed or blacked out on all supporting documents.

 - Provide a detailed explanation of volunteer service outside of the military with at least one reference.

 - Submit an essay with (minimum of 300 words, maximum of 500 words) detailing:

 - How did you become interested in aviation?